storyfeet/dugi_bialan/content/works/this_n_that.md

 # I need to tell you something.
 Not all magicians are completely honest.

-mi o dugi mugi da vin. zan bi iasin oimi va-li dugi vuli muli.
+mi o dugi mugi da vin. zan bi iasin emi va-li dugi vuli muli.

 # Sometimes they use their magic to trick you.

-lon don mugi i zan dis wei elo ei oimi da wei eniasa ei zan, ei vin.
+lon don mugi i zan dis wei elo ei emi da wei eniasa ei zan, ei vin.

 # So watch out.